These little-known tips can keep your ticker beating stronger and longer.

 The worse you sleep, the higher your risk of heart failure, according to research in Circulation.
 People who sleep better may also have lower cholesterol levels, lower blood pressure, and less inflammation, says study author Lu Qi, M.D., Ph.D., a professor of epidemiology and director of the Tulane University Obesity Research Center.

 So how can you snooze more soundly?
-“Healthy diet habits and exercise may also help make sleep better,” Dr. Qi says.
+“Healthy diet habits and exercise may help make sleep better,” Dr. Qi says.
 A diet rich in fish and vegetables may promote better sleep, while irregular eating patterns and sugary foods are related to poor sleep.

 In some cases, your doctor may recommend taking medications that may improve sleep.
 If that’s the case, be sure to discuss all the medications you take.